isabella232/siliconsalon.info/_pages/index.md

 "Why can’t I use my cryptocurrency key to secure my end-to-end encryption with Signal, instead of having that be totally orthagonal?"
 {: .notice--info}

+"What we have encountered is that multisig changes threat models hugely. ...
+With multisig, maybe my phone gets corrupted but that's fine because it's not a single point of failure in my cryptographic setup.
+{: .notice--info}

 ### 7. Building a secure infrastructure ecosystem

 Ultimately, we have to ask who we're missing from our discussions, and how we can bring them in, to improve the cross-discussion of requirements, and ultimately the interoperability of our field.
 We'd like to see more cryptographers and to have more presentations by a variety of people next time we host a Silicon Salon.